Angela Tosheva: Biography

+Early life and education

-She graduated from the Sofia Academy of Music in 1984.
+Born in Sofia, Tosheva graduated from the Sofia Academy of Music in 1984.
 A milestone in her development was meeting Gyorgy Sebok on his summer master classes in Hungary and Switzerland.
 She has also studied with Ketil Haugsand.

-Ph.D

 In 1991, Tosheva defended her doctoral degree on "The Theory of interpretation in chamber music", on which she worked for five years, while teaching chamber music at the Academy of Music in Sofia as an assistant to Prof. Dimitar Kozev.

 As a performer

-As a performer she has had numerous solo and chamber music concerts in Bulgaria, with music ranging from William Byrd and Couperin to Ligeti and Adams and with Bulgarian contemporary composers such as Lazar Nikolov, Konstantin Iliev, Ivan Spassov, Vassil Kazandjiev, Michail Goleminov, Georgi Arnaoudov, making her one of the most passionate promoters of contemporary music in Bulgaria.
+As a performer, she has had numerous solo and chamber music concerts in Bulgaria, with music ranging from William Byrd and Couperin to Ligeti and Adams and with Bulgarian contemporary composers such as Lazar Nikolov, Konstantin Iliev, Ivan Spassov, Vassil Kazandjiev, Michail Goleminov, Georgi Arnaoudov, making her a major promoter of contemporary music in Bulgaria.

 "A rare mixture of rigor and flexibility are typical and essential for her performance.
 Her music is the result of a deep and vibrant 'Slavonic' sound, serving a pure, clear-sighted vision."

 Abroad, she has performed in the USA, Canada, Brazil, Portugal, Ireland, Norway, France, Italy, Russia, Turkey.
 She led an international master class in Bordeaux, France, in 1996.
 In 1997, she was invited by the São Paulo University Music Department to render a seminar on contemporary music and Béla Bartók's works for piano, as well as to perform twelve concerts for contemporary and classical music.